NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/README.md

 # Mass Spectrum to Audio Converter

+A project for converting mass spectrum values into `.wav` files.

+Currently in progress - concept is outlined in journal.md.

+### Legacy implementation:

+# Mass Spectrum to Audio Converter

 A project for converting mass spectrum `.txt` files into `.wav` files.

 ## Project Initialization: